AchitaParmar/AchitaParmar/README.md

 ---

 Beyond Academics, I’ve also participated in cultural events, and sports like **Kho Kho and Basketball**.
+I was **NSS Volunteer** for two years.
 I believe creativity and teamwork drive impactful technology!